This document lists questions that were frequently asked by our customers along with solutions.

 Probably you are referring to a non-existing item of a population/collection.
 Typically this error occurs when you call functions like get(i), remove(i), and so on, passing the argument value i exceeding the population size.

 For example, it could be code like collection.get(0) accessing element of empty collection collection.

 Or the function like remove_people(people(1)) removing element of the population people.

 While performing a refactoring using Ctrl+Enter, the dialog box was shown, saying that a fatal error occurred:

 This is not an AnyLogic bug.
 As you can see from the detailed information given in the dialog, “This refactoring cannot be performed correctly due to syntax errors in compilation unit.”
-This means that you has tried to perform a refactoring while your model element (in most cases, agent type) contained some critical errors.
+This means that you tried to perform a refactoring while your model element (in most cases, agent type) contains some critical errors.
 These errors made this class non-compilable, so that AnyLogic was unable to perform the required refactoring and recompile its code.

 So we recommend you to Build model , fix all critical errors in it and finally repeat the refactoring again.

 When you purchased the license for AnyLogic, you got a free year of support services.
 During this year, you were able to get support, install and use new builds of AnyLogic.
 So if you purchased AnyLogic more than one year ago and you never prolonged the services, this message indicates that the services have expired.